CovariantJoe/Black-Hole-modes/README.md

 Configs.nml: Parameter configuration for QNMs and the solver.

-QNM.pdf: Brief comparison of the results with known literature.
+QNM.pdf: Brief article-like comparison of the results with known literature.